patters-match/pceadvance/README.md

 - Shadow of the Beast (U): Ok, some flicker in intro

 #### Arcade CD-ROM² games tested so far (SuperCard / EZ-Flash builds only):
-- None confirmed working with EZ-Flash at least.
+None confirmed working with EZ-Flash at least.
 Most data tracks are way too large.
 The only realistic contenders are:
-  - Mad Stalker: Hangs at loading screen
+- Mad Stalker (5.1MB): Hangs at loading screen
-  - Ginga Fukei Densetsu Sapphire: Hangs at white screen
+- Ginga Fukei Densetsu Sapphire (15.6MB): Hangs at white screen
-  - World Heroes 2: Hangs at black screen
+- World Heroes 2 (17.7MB): Hangs at black screen

 ## Credits
 Huge thanks to Loopy for the incredible PocketNES, without it this emulator would probably never have been made.
 Big thanks to Hoe for the ROM-Builder.